kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_03_baby_maker.md

 And in Chapter 4, we're going to meet it properly.

----

-### New Words You'll Know
+## New Words You'll Know

-**Ovulation** — When your body releases an egg (fertile time).
+**Ovulation**: When your body releases an egg (fertile time).

-**Uterus** — The "womb" where a baby grows.
+**Uterus**: The "womb" where a baby grows.

-**Sperm** — The tiny swimmers from your husband that can fertilize an egg.
+**Sperm**: The tiny swimmers from your husband that can fertilize an egg.

-**Clitoris** — A special pleasure button (we'll learn more soon!).
+**Clitoris**: A special pleasure button (we'll learn more soon!).

-**Family Planning** — Using methods to control when you get pregnant.
+**Family Planning**: Using methods to control when you get pregnant.

----

-### Something to Think About
+## Something to Think About

-Ask yourself honestly:

-*"Have I been using my 'smartphone' at only 10% capacity?"*

-*"What would change if I saw intimacy as something for ME too, not just for babies or duty?"*
+Have I been using my "smartphone" at only 10% capacity?
+What would change if I saw intimacy as something for ME too, not just for babies or duty?

----

-### Coming Up Next...
+## Coming Up Next

 Remember that tiny button we just mentioned?
 The clitoris?

-Here's something shocking:

-**It has 8,000 nerve endings.**
+Here's something shocking: It has 8,000 nerve endings.
 That's twice as many as the penis tip!
 And yet most women don't know it exists.
 They've never touched it.
 Their husbands don't know about it either.
 Chapter 4 will introduce you to the **Magic Button** — the single most important thing for female pleasure.
 This is where everything changes. 💫

----

 ## Quiz